 Global Organic Textile Standard – GOTS

-Many of our organic cotton garments are certified according to the Global Organic Textile Standard (GOTS), a standard that certifies the organic status and ensures traceability of the organic cotton.
-The standard also includes social and environmental requirements for all production stages, from fibre to finished product.
+Many of our organic cotton garments are certified according to the Global Organic Textile Standard (GOTS).
+The standard includes social and environmental requirements for the production stages, for example spinning of yarn, weaving of fabrics, treatments, dyeing and printing.

 Some of the GOTS requirements: